lino-framework/book/docs/specs/cosi/sales.rst

+.. doctest docs/specs/cosi/sales.rst
 .. _cosi.specs.sales:

 ================
 Product invoices
 ================

-..
-This document is part of the Lino Così test suite.
-To run only this
-   test:

-    $ doctest docs/specs/cosi/sales.rst

-    doctest init:
+A **product invoice** is an invoice whose rows usually refer to a *product* (and provides rules for mapping products to general accounts if needed).
+This is in contrast to *account invoices* which don't need any products.

+Snippets in this document are tested on the :mod:`lino_book.projects.pierre` demo project.

     >>> from lino import startup
     >>> startup('lino_book.projects.pierre.settings.doctests')
     >>> from lino.api.doctest import *
     >>> ses = rt.login('robin')

-A **product invoice** is an invoice whose rows usually refer to a *product* (and provides rules for mapping products to general accounts if needed).
-This is in contrast to *account invoices* which don't need any products.

 The plugin
 ==========